coffeebook/documents/explore.md

 This is NOT!
 CoffeeScript.
 It's still litate CS but GitHub highlight will think it is.
 My Sublime won't tho nor will the compiler.

-# These are not comments!
-This is h1!
+# These are not comments in sublime nor GFM but because its inside a code fence
+# Still won't generate a h1.
+Sublime highlights it as green and below its red

     # These are comments!
+They are red

     # label:      Custom logger and color levels in winston
     # class:      example console templates elegant